 Over the past three decades, there has been an explosion of international research on the therapeutic applications of cannabis and cannabinoids.
 But restrictions on cannabis research in the United States have resulted in very few clinical trials conducted domestically.
+These restrictions are in place because cannabis is federally classified as a Schedule 1 controlled substance.
 Meanwhile, scientific teams in Great Britain, Spain, Italy, Israel, and elsewhere have confirmed cannabis has a place in the treatment of a wide range of health symptoms and conditions.

-Marijuana Policy Project estimates that, as of 2017, there are more than two million medical marijuana patients nationwide.
-States with legalized medical marijuana have seen a drop in the number of prescriptions for painkillers, antidepressants and anti-nausea drugs.
+States with legalized medical marijuana have seen a drop in the number of prescriptions for painkillers, antidepressants and anti-nausea drugs.1

-A recent report issued in January 2017 by the National Academies of Sciences, Engineering, and Medicine, titled "The Health Effects of Cannabis and Cannabinoids: The Current State of Evidence and Recommendations for Research" also presents a very comprehensive review of the subject.
+A report issued in January 2017 by the National Academies of Sciences, Engineering, and Medicine, titled "The Health Effects of Cannabis and Cannabinoids: The Current State of Evidence and Recommendations for Research" also presents a very comprehensive review of the subject.
 Google this report or visit Rebalan.com if you want to do a deeper dive.

-33 states and the District of Columbia have passed regulations permitting the legal use of cannabis.
+36 states and the District of Columbia have passed regulations permitting the legal use of medical cannabis.